 top of page

-My name is Jonathon Wild, a Local Historian running BRAYGREEN.
+My name is Jonathon Wild, a Local Historian running my website porfolio at Braygreen which can be found at www.braygreen.co.uk

 I have campaigned on abandoned buildings for over 20 years and written several websites on local history content including the history of Childwall, the history of St Luke’s Bombed Out Church, the history of India Buildings, the history of the Ropewalks and was involved in the Pearson’s of Liverpool project identifying the locations of over 200 glass plated photographs from WW2 around Wavertree and the Edge Hill district.